gerlichlab/hicognition/README.md

 ## Running the app

-Open a powershell/bash session and change into the `hicognition_flask` directory.
+Open a powershell/bash session and change into the `HiCognition` directory.
 In that directory, start the docker network with the following command:

 ```